 Can I Get My Document Apostilled From My Consulate?

-Consulates and embassies are not permitted to authenticate official Turkish documents; however, if your country is not a party to the Hague Apostille Convention, you will have to get your Consulate to validate your documents.
+Consulates and embassies cannot authenticate official Turkish documents; however, if your country is not a party to the Hague Apostille Convention, you must get your Consulate to validate your documents.

 Moreover, if a document cannot be apostilled, you will first be asked to get it verified by your Consulate or embassy.
+Next, you must visit the district or provincial governor's office for an apostille certificate or stamp.
+The governorate and the notary must be within the same district/jurisdiction area.
 After that, you will have to get it translated and notarized.

 Civil Registration Documents

-If you are not yet in Turkey and are still in your home country, it is best to obtain marriage and birth certificates there or call your local embassy or Consulate to make sure they offer these services.
+Suppose you are not yet in Turkey but still in your home country.
+In that case, it is best to obtain marriage and birth certificates there or call your local Embassy or Consulate to ensure they offer these authentication services.

 If these documents have not been issued with an apostille by your home institution, the Turkish consulate in your home country or your consulate in Turkey must certify these documents.
 Accompanied by their notarized translation, these must then be approved by the Ministry of Foreign Affairs.

 When requesting birth certificates for your children, it is best to order them certified from your home country with your parental information included.
-Likewise, it is best to have them already approved when requesting your marriage certificate.
+Similarly, adhering to the same procedure when requesting a marriage certificate is recommended.

 Custody